trothr/znetboot/CP_Commands.md

 your virtual machine.
 The devices themselves may be virtual or real.

     vmcp q v all
+    #cp q v all

+The output of `q v all` shows all virtual devices of your virtual machine.
+Some of those devices will be bootable, including bootable disks but also tape drives or your virtual card reader.

+# query userid

+In case you lose track of which virtual machine you're on, use the `q userid` command to interrogate CP for your virtual machine name.

+    vmcp q userid
+    #cp q userid

+# query names

+z/VM is a community system.
+Find out the names of other virtual machines on the same z/VM host with the `q names` command.

+    vmcp q names
+    #cp q names

 # ipl

 Use the `ipl` command (Initial Program Load) to boot your virtual machine.

     vmcp ipl 1b0 clear
+    #cp ipl 1b0 clear

 This command WILL reset your virtual machine so should be issued when you have access to the virtual console if there is any likelihood